OrbitLabsDAO/buildingblocksreporting/README.md

 `npm install `

-This will set up the BuildingBlock management portal locally on your machine.
+This will set up the Payme v2 locally on your machine.

 finally push it to the repo you set up earlier